jaisuveerjain/jaisuveerjain/README.md

 ## 🚀 What I'm All About

 I'm a **Tech Enthusiast** with 3+ years of hands-on experience in DevOps Engineering and 🎓 Masters in Data Analytics turning infrastructure chaos into cloud poetry.
-Constantly diving deep into the exciting world of **AI/ML models** and **data analytics** while keeping my containerized apps happy.
+Constantly diving deep into the exciting world of **AI/ML models** and **data analytics**.

 ## 🌍 Global Experience